nickspoons/vim-hotfuzz/README.md

 ## Usage

-Usage revolves around the single command `:HotFuzz`.
+Usage revolves around the primary command `:HotFuzz`.
-This commands accepts filename "segments", which are used as components of a fuzzy search.
+This command accepts filename "segments", which are used as components of a fuzzy search.
 Note that only filename segments are searched, not path name.

 ```vim